Spencer Knight: International play

 Knight won a bronze medal with the NTDP at the 2019 IIHF World U18 Championships in Sweden.
 He had a 1.51 GAA and .936 SV% in six tournament games, winning five and losing to the Russian team in a semifinal round shootout.
 That same year, he traveled to the 2019 World Junior Ice Hockey Championships with the silver medalist USA junior team as their third goaltender.

 After not receiving any playing time in the 2019 tournament, Knight hoped to play a larger role for the United States team at the 2020 World Junior Ice Hockey Championships.
 The team was eliminated in the quarterfinals after a 1–0 loss to Finland, but Knight personally played well, with two wins, a 2.49 GAA, and .913 SV% in the four games in which he appeared.
 Following his team's early elimination in 2020, Knight and the United States won gold at the 2021 World Junior Ice Hockey Championships, shutting out Canada 2–0 in the championship match.
 Knight finished the tournament with a 5–1–0 record, 1.63 GAA, .940 SV%, and three shutouts, and Team USA named him the Player of the Game for the gold medal match.

 Personal life

-Knight has obsessive–compulsive disorder.
+Knight has obsessive–compulsive disorder (OCD).
 He began experiencing symptoms in 2019, during his first year at Boston College, and has been managing the disorder with an expert since 2023.